Policy and initiatives for promoting diversity with the aim of encouraging diverse talent to fully display unique

 At production sites, OMRON Taiyo and OMRON Kyoto Taiyo leverage various OMRON technologies and employees’ creative ideas in order to create a workplace environment in which people, both with and without disabilities, can work easily and comfortably.
 This motivates all employees to fully demonstrate their skills and capabilities at work while also encouraging personal development.
 As a result, both companies successfully produce high-quality products.

 Inspired by the factory tour of OMRON Taiyo, the OMRON factory in Indonesia has also begun to employ physically challenged people.
 To create a factory in which all staff members with or without disabilities can work together in a team, regardless of the types of disabilities, the factory made various workplace adjustments and improvements and used specially designed tools and devices.
 OMRON Indonesia's efforts led to a contribution to Indonesian society that was recognized by the International Labor Organization as a Best Practice for the Employment of People with Disabilities.

-Overseas sites in which people with disabilities are employed at the end of fiscal 2019: Brazil, Italy, the Netherlands, France, Germany, Portugal, Spain, Turkey, the UK, South Africa, Indonesia, India, the Philippines, China, Taiwan, and South Korea.
+Overseas sites in which people with disabilities are employed at the end of fiscal 2020: Brazil, Italy, the Netherlands, France, Germany, Spain, Turkey, Indonesia, Malaysia, Vietnam, the Philippines, China, Taiwan, and South Korea.

 The OMRON Group in Japan has always been committed to offering support for employees who are willing to continue working even after experiencing changes caused by major life event, such as marriage and childbirth.
 Available support initiatives are also designed to help them achieve a balance between work and personal life.
 (See Initiatives to Empower Women above for details about employee support initiatives.)